 — Emmy Irvine, The Counterpoint

+First Place winner of the 2025 Vandoren Emerging Artist Award, George Rogers is a saxophonist, composer, educator, and arts administrator originally from the San Francisco Bay Area.
 Deeply rooted in bebop and the jazz tradition, Rogers's playing and composing styles extend into modern and avant-garde jazz while embracing influences from contemporary classical, electronic, and folk musics.

 As a composer, Rogers has had works premiered by professional ensembles, including HYPERCUBE and performers at New Music On The Point.
 In 2024, he was awarded a Flint Initiative Grant to compose and record EIGHT VIGNETTES for alto saxophone, which premiered in February 2025.
-His most recent work, unison for alto saxophone and electronics, brings together his work as an improviser, composer, songwriter, and electronic music producer.
+His most recent work, unison for alto saxophone and fixed media, brings together his work as an improviser, composer, songwriter, and electronic music producer.